 The bakery is accessed via WATO ➳ Monitoring agents:

 If you have not yet made settings for specific hosts, there is only a single agent configuration.
 This is the Default configuration.
-With the Bakery, Checkmk version 1.2.8 supports the Windows, Linux and AIX operating systems.
-For Linux you have a choice between the packet formats RPM (SUSE, RedHat, CentOS) and DEB (Debian, Ubuntu), as well as a tarball that is simply unpacked as root under /.
-Likewise, a tarball is available for AIX, however, it does not include automatic inetd configuration.
-This must be performed as a one-off action.
+With the Bakery Checkmk version 1.2.8 supports the Windows, Linux and AIX operating systems.
+For Linux you have a choice between the packet formats RPM (SUSE, RedHat, CentOS), and DEB (Debian, Ubuntu), as well as a tarball that is simply unpacked as root under /.
+Likewise, a tarball is available for AIX, however this does not include automatic integration into the inetd.
+The integration must be performed manually as a one-off action.
 For Solaris there is again the tarball and a PKG package.

 Every agent configuration has an explicit ID: its hash.
-A hash's first eight characters are displayed in the GUI.
-This hash will be a part of the package version and included in it's file name.
-Whenever you change something in a package's configuration or update Checkmk, the package's hash will also be changed.
-This way, the operating systems package manager recognizes that this is an update.
-Checkmk's version number would not suffice here.
+A hash’s first eight characters are displayed in the GUI.
+This hash will be a part of the package version and embedded in its file name.
+Whenever you change something in a package’s configuration or update Checkmk, the package’s hash will also be changed.
+In this way the operating system’s package manager recognizes that it is an update.
+Checkmk’s version number would not suffice in such a case.

 3.2.
 Configuration via Rules

-The agent's configuration can be altered, as is so often the case in Checkmk, via rules.
-These offer you the possibility of equipping different hosts with diverse settings or plug-ins.
-Via the Rules button you can access a page which lists all rule sets that influence the agents:
+The agent’s configuration can be altered – as is so often the case in Checkmk – via rules.
+These offer you the possibility of equipping different hosts with differing settings or plug-ins.
+Via the Rules button you can access a page which lists all rule sets that affect the agents:

 Let’s take the following example: you wish to limit the list of IP Adresses that are permitted to access the agent.
 For this you select the Generic Options ➳ Restrict agent access via IP address rules set.
 Enter one or more IP adresses as the rule’s value:

 After saving with and , return to the Agent Bakery.
 The button ensures that the agent will be freshly baked.
 The result – you now have two configurations: